juliangould/MarchMadnessBracketBuilder/README.md

 The data must be given as a CSV file with the following columns: "r1", "r2", "r3", "r4", "r5", "r6", "team_name", "team_seed", and "team_num".
 Given a bracket, oriented in the standard way with sixteen-team left and right sub-brackets, each seeded downward by 1-16 two times, the team numbers are given by enumerating the left sub-bracket downward by 1-32, and the right sub-bracket downward by 33-64.

 The CSV file must have exactly 64 rows: one for each team.
 For team number i, The value given in each "rj" column is the probability that team i wins round j.
 Note that this is **not** the conditional probability that team i wins round j given it makes round j, but the raw probability.
 For example, the r6 value is the probability of winning the whole tournament.
-The Athletic currently provides this kind of data, or it can be backed into through Vegas Odds and some good old-fashioned elbow grease.
+The Athletic and Silver Bulletin currently provide this kind of data.
+Alternatively it can be backed into through Vegas Odds and some good old-fashioned elbow grease.

-A sample data file can be found at `SampleData.CSV`
+A sample data file can be found at `SampleData.csv`

 ### Scoring Systems